Retro Video Games & Where to Buy Retro Games in 2022?

 Aside from this scenario, you're probably aware that components of vintage technology can be hard to come by.
 On the other hand, some antiquated tech refuses to die because it's timeless, nostalgic, or just freaking awesome.

 Luckily, retro video games fit into the latter category.
 However, if you're branching out into classic gaming for the very first time, you might not know where to start.
 Furthermore, there are some scams, pitfalls, and other evils you should know about before skipping off to the retro game store.

 Thus, we've written you this complete guide on how/where to buy retro games.
-Don't spend your rupees until you equip yourself with this knowledge from retro gaming store experts.
+Don't spend your rupees until you equip yourself with this knowledge from retro video game store experts.

-1. Download Old Video Games Onto Your Current Console
+1. You can Download Classic Video Games Onto Your Current Console

 If you have a modern console like a Nintendo Switch or a PS3-5, you can simply download vintage video games right onto your system.
 Building your classic game collection this way is both convenient and risk-free.
 And the selection likely includes the most popular titles from several console generations ago.

 However, there are certainly plenty of drawbacks/limitations of this method.
 First is the selection.